Femoral Head Fracture

 An extreme example of a femoral head fracture, in which the piece was flipped the wrong way.

-Figure 4: An extreme example of a femoral head fracture, in which the piece was flipped the wrong way.
-This is a surgical emergency.
+Figure 4: An example of a femoral head break.
+The broken piece was flipped the wrong way.

 A femoral head fracture fixed with screws.

-Figure 5: A femoral head fracture fixed with screws.
+Figure 5: A femoral head break fixed with screws.

 A femoral head fracture and a hip socket fracture fixed with plates and screws.

-Figure 6: A femoral head fracture and a hip socket (acetabular) fracture fixed with plates and screws.
+Figure 6: A femoral head break and a hip socket (acetabular) break fixed with plates and screws.

 X-ray of a hip replacement.